This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 Although it is very difficult to assess the effectiveness of the steps referred to above, relevant indicators include:

-SALA did not identify any such issues in its operations or supply chain during the year ended 31 March 2023 independently or through the company’s due diligence procedures, nor has it received any notification of such issues within its own business or those of its industry peers.
+SALA did not identify any such issues in its operations or supply chain during the year ended 31 March 2024 independently or through the company’s due diligence procedures, nor has it received any notification of such issues within its own business or those of its industry peers.
 Consistent with SALA’s assessment of its own modern slavery risk and due diligence procedures employed by SALA, identified its key suppliers as having a low risk of modern slavery within its operations.
-It is acknowledged, however, the SALA operations, and those of its primary suppliers, take place within Australia and have a low incidence of modern slavery generally.
+It is acknowledged, however, the SALA operations, and those of its primary suppliers, take place within Australia and have a low incidence of modern slavery generally, we nonetheless acknowledge that the risk of modern slavery remains.
+This is especially the case with suppliers outside of tier 1, where access to information remains a challenge.

 As described above, SALA does not own or control other reporting entities.
 No consultation process was required.

-This statement is approved by the Board of Directors on 29th September 2023 and signed by the President of SALA – Kenji Mamiya.
+This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.